-Full-time regular employees are issued a picture identification card (BearPass Card) by the BearPass Card Office.
-The Missouri State University BearPass Card can be used as identification for cashing personal checks, for admission to various University facilities and events (check with individual event sponsor for specific details about cost or discount), for receiving a discount on purchases in Baker Bookstore, Drago College Store, and convenience stores on campus, for use of the University's Taylor Health and Wellness Center, for library services, the Bill R. Foster and Family Recreation Center, the West Plains Civic Center Pool and Fitness Center and for access to the employee's debit card account.
-If the BearPass Card is lost, stolen, or destroyed, the employee may obtain a replacement card by contacting the BearPass Card Office or the Lybyer Open Lab Help Desk on the West Plains campus and paying the required replacement fee.
+Full-time regular employees are issued a picture identification card (BearPass Card) by the BearPass Card office.
+The Missouri State University BearPass Card can be used as identification for cashing personal checks, for admission to various university facilities and events (check with individual event sponsor for specific details about cost or discount), for receiving a discount on purchases in Baker Bookstore, Drago College Store, and convenience stores on campus, for use of the university's Magers Health and Wellness Center, for library services, the Bill R. Foster and Family Recreation Center, the West Plains Civic Center Pool and Fitness Center and for access to the employee's debit card account.
+If the BearPass Card is lost, stolen or destroyed, the employee may obtain a replacement card by contacting the BearPass Card office or the Lybyer Open Lab Help Desk on the West Plains campus and paying the required replacement fee.

 Part-time employees may be issued a BearPass Card entitling them to the same services listed above for a full-time employee.

-The My Missouri State portal (https://my.missouristate.edu/ ) allows the employee access to information about payroll, accounts receivable, and benefits.
+The My Missouri State portal allows the employee access to information about payroll, accounts receivable, and benefits.
 Access to My Missouri State requires a user ID and password.
 Self-service instructions for obtaining a user ID and password are available through a link on the My Missouri State login page.
-Alternatively, the employee may set up an account in person through Computer Services in Cheek Hall, or at one of the open-access computer labs.
+Alternatively, the employee may set up an account in person through computer services in Cheek Hall, or at one of the open-access computer labs.

 Employees may purchase reserved or general admission tickets to selected Missouri State University athletic events at a reduced rate.
-Tickets may be purchased at any of the Missouri State University ticket outlets on campus, online at http://www.missouristatetix.com/, or by phone at 417-836-7678.
+Tickets may be purchased at any of the Missouri State University ticket outlets on campus, online at Missouri State TIX or by phone at 417-836-7678.
 This benefit is subject to the availability of tickets.
 It is not valid on previously purchased tickets.
-For more information and ticket applications, call 417-836-7678.
+For more information and ticket applications call 417-836-7678.

 Athletic tickets for the West Plains campus are available at the Drago College Store at 417-255-7277.